WordPress allows you to create custom layouts for all of your pages. These custom layouts are called templates.

 Some themes come with many templates already created, but creating your own is a very simple process.

-In this example, we're going to add a PHP logo to all our PHP pages.
+In this tutorial, you will learn how to create a WordPress template that adds a PHP logo to all of your site PHP pages.

-- Using a file manager or FTP locate your theme's directory on the server.
+- Using a file manager or an FTP client, locate your theme’s directory on the server.

-- Drill down to the theme folder to see your existing page templates.
+- Drill down to the /themes folder to see your existing page templates.

-Paste or type this code right before get_header(); ?>
+- Paste or type this code right before

 - Save the file with a new name and a .php extension.
-For example - NewPageTemplate.php.
+For example – MyNewTemplate.php.

-- Put the file on the server at /wp-content/themes/yourtheme/NewPageTemplate.php (it's better not to have spaces in a file name.)
+- Put the file on the server at /wp-content/themes/yourtheme/MyNewTemplate.php (it’s better not to have spaces in a file name).

 You can name this new file almost anything you want, but there are some names that are reserved by WordPress for special purposes.
 I've included a list of those files in the notes at the end of the tutorial.